How to insure a lease car

 How long does car insurance last?

 Some leasing companies now offer shorter, more flexible leases.
-If you have a short-term lease (a few weeks or months), most insurers will still cover you.
-However, insurance policy terms typically last for at least a year.
-And if you need to end your policy before this year is up – even if it’s just because your lease expires – you’ll often have to pay an early cancellation fee.
+If you have a short‑term lease (a few weeks or months), most insurers will still cover you for leased vehicles (rather than hired cars).
+However, insurance policy terms typically last for at least a year, although short-term insurance is also an option.
+And if you need to end your policy before this year is up – even if it’s just because your lease expires – you’ll often have to pay a cancellation fee.
 So, it’s best to check before signing up.

 What level of cover do I need?